Are you ready to Live PURPOSEFULLY

 Step 4 | As you study, highlight the verses you choose to focus on with the corresponding color (according to your color key).

-Once you’ve finished step 3 and you’ve assigned each core topic to a color and written them down on your Color Key Template you’re set to go!
+Once you’ve finished step 3 and you’ve assigned each core topic to a single color and written them down on your Color Key Template you’re set to go!
 You can move onto step 4 which is simply putting the key to use.
 You can also use this key as you work your way through Bible study books, theology studies, or really anything you are studying that applies to your life.
 Just the other day I was reading one of the books from the Lineage of Grace series; Unshaken by Francine Rivers, and Y’all; if it had not been a library copy of the book, I would have had paragraph after paragraph highlighted in that book.

 Other Ways to Use This Color Key In Your Bible Study